gopika09/Automated_RDS_Backup_Solution_with_AWS_Lambda_CloudWatch_and_SNS/README.md

 ### 4) Scheduling with EventBridge

-The last step is to set up an automatic schedule for Lambda to run regularly, creating snapshots without you lifting a finger.
+The last step is to set up an automatic schedule for Lambda to run regularly.
 AWS EventBridge is the tool that makes this happen.

 - **Create a Rule**: In the EventBridge console, create a new rule called `my_rule`.
 Set the rule type to "Schedule" and choose a rate-based schedule to trigger every 5 minutes.
 This will ensure that every 5 minutes, a snapshot is created for your RDS instance.
 - **Set the Target**: The target for this rule is your Lambda function (`myfunction`).
 With this in place, EventBridge will invoke your Lambda function every 5 minutes, ensuring that your RDS instance is backed up regularly.